 - Increase your page authority by linking to 3-5 of your social account

-- Use internal links to increase your profile authority
+- Use link building strategies to increase your profile authority

 - Consider using business citations to build brand signals and dilute your link profile.

 Search engines have evolved.
-They easily detect plagiarism and won’t rank your pages.
+They easily detect duplicate content and won’t rank your pages.
 Companies who plagiarise content will lose their search rankings and reputation.

 The architecture and the HTML of the web pages are important SEO elements.
 A beautiful and appealing website without a clean HTML or proper architecture prevents search engines from accessing, crawling and indexing the content on the website.

 Use the right meta tags in the content.
 These include meta description tag and title tag.
-Other tags to incorporate depending on the site optimisation requirements include
+Other tags to incorporate depending on the site optimization requirements include

 - No follow